Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 * You **need** TDD !! (or at least some kind of automated systematic testing) [QETDDM]
 * TDD: automated, easy to follow, autonomously done
 * CR: increase code quality & reduce defect rate, mutual learning, feeling better (get team mates attention + share responsability -> team building) - For a introductory presentation: [CRTP]
-* Do it well: use proper tools, including automated static analysis (findbugs, checkstyle + [Cyclomatic]), syntax-checkers...); make it part of the process; detail purpose & testing; track CR ids in commits; no meeting -> can be done at anytime; make it constructive, informal & fun
+* Do it well: use proper tools, including automated static analysis (findbugs, ArtisticStyle for C/C++/Java, checkstyle + [Cyclomatic]), syntax-checkers...); make it part of the process; detail purpose & testing; track CR ids in commits; no meeting -> can be done at anytime; make it constructive, informal & fun

 ## General
 - Favor immutable data structures.
 Use the builder pattern for constructors with many parameters : MyClass.newMyClass("initial_param").withParamA("A").withParamB("B").build()